by Tim Gilmore, 4/27/2018

 The first Negro Leagues organized in 1920 and packed the bleachers across the country through the 1930s and ’40s.
 Because white fans flocked to Negro League games too, Durkee Field expanded in 1935 to provide a further division in separate seating for white and “colored” attendees.
 Major League baseball teams like the Brooklyn Dodgers and New York Yankees came to Durkeeville for Spring Training.
 The city had hosted Major League spring training since the New York Giants came to town in 1895.

-The Jacksonville Red Caps played Durkee Field, first in the Southern Negro League, then for one year, 1938, in the Negro American League, before moving to Ohio to become the Cleveland Bears.
+The Jacksonville Red Caps played Durkee Field in the Negro American League, before moving to Ohio in 1939 to become the Cleveland Bears.

 That year, the Minor Leagues’ Jacksonville Braves “integrated” racially by bringing three black players to the roster—Hank Aaron, Horace Garner, Felix Mantilla.
 The New York Dodgers had broken “the color line” by hiring Jackie Robinson in 1947.

 Most places around town, in the twilight of the Jim Crow Era, baby-faced Hank Aaron couldn’t eat, couldn’t urinate, couldn’t sit down.
 He stayed at the house of Manuel Rivera, who owned Manuel’s Tap Room on West Ashley Street in the thriving, bumping, hopping district of LaVilla.

 Though most of wealthy black Sugar Hill—centered on the so-called “Eighth Street Strip”—was demolished decades ago, Rivera’s home, which he opened graciously to a Hank Aaron not yet legendary, still stands at West 8th and Eaverson Streets.
 Aaron was the league’s Most Valuable Player that year.

 3. “White Honkies […] Revoking Citizenship […] by Helicopter”